Amg9794/Matrix_Theory_Course/README.md

 # Matrix Analysis, spring semester 2023

-This repository contains the notebooks for the exercises sessions of the EPFL bachelor course [EE-312 Matrix Analysis](https://edu.epfl.ch/studyplan/en/bachelor/electrical-and-electronics-engineering/coursebook/matrix-analysis-EE-312) ([moodle](https://moodle.epfl.ch/course/view.php?id=16942)).
+This repository contains the notebooks for the exercises sessions of the course Matrix Theory

 The course will address the following topics:
 - Linear transformations